zcorpan/html-parser-book/manuscript/parser.md

 >
 > * `p`, `br`, `br`, `p`

 Tags can in various situations be implied by other tags, or by text content.
 In the {% ref "parser", "Tables" %} section we discussed table-specific implied tags, e.g., that the `tr` start tag is implied by a `td` or `th` start tag when "in table".
 The `html`, `head` and `body` start and end tags are optional.
-(See the {% ref "introduction", "Optional tags" %} section in {% ref "introduction", "Chapter 1.
-Introduction" %} for the full list of optional tags.)
+(See the {% ref "syntax", "Optional tags" %} section in {% ref "syntax", "Chapter 2.
+The HTML syntax" %} for the full list of optional tags.)

 The `br` end tag is treated as a `br` start tag.
 This is handled from the "before html" insertion mode through to "in body".